anilerken/bilecik_ezan/README.md

 # bilecik_ezan

-A simple twitter bot that tweets when it is ezan time in Bilecik.
+A simple twitter bot that parses HTML of a website to get the current ezan times and tweets when it is the time for Bilecik, the best city in the universe.